hanswillem/blender_add-on_storyboard/README.md

 Creates a camera, sets the viewport display to *Only Render* and *World Background*.

 #### Open Folder
-Opens the folder where the blendfile is saved in the finder.
+Opens the folder where the blendfile is saved.

 #### Images - Export Sequence
 Exports the whole timeline (from the first to the last marker) as a png sequence to the folder where the blendfile is saved.